mhammond/firefox-pinned-windows/README.md

 # Pinned Windows extension for Firefox

-This extension imlements a concept similar to Pinned Tabs, but for Firefox windows.
+This extension implements a concept similar to Pinned Tabs, but for Firefox windows.
 Once a window is pinned, all new tabs that would have previously been opened in that window are now opened in a different, non-pinned window.